WELCOME TO THE PATS PEAK SKI PATROL!

 There is also a great need for volunteers on the weekends.

-Supervisors or Senior Patrollers are always available to provide training, answer questions, help out or give guidance.
+Supervisors and Senior Patrollers are always available to provide training, answer questions, help out or give guidance.

 Young Adult Patrollers are young adults 15 through 18.
 See Young Adult Patrollers section for additional information.